Old Party Needs New Fresh Leadership

-Mitt Romney has decided to take a back seat to the US presidency bid.
+Mitt Romney took a back seat to the US presidency bid.
 According to the Associated Press, Romney publicly declined another bid for the United States presidency stating

 I believe that one of our next generation of Republican leaders, one who may not be as well-known as I am today, one who has not yet taken their message across the country, one who is just getting started, may well emerge as being better able to defeat the Democrat nominee.
 In fact, I expect and hope that to be the case.1

-Romney is aware of this trend I am confident; additionally, he takes note that fracturing the party can allow room for a change in that electorate behavior for the executive office.
-To avoid this he is out!
+Romney is aware of this trend, I am confident; additionally, he takes note that fracturing the party can allow room for a change in that electorate behavior for the executive office.
+To avoid this he was out!

 - Language and Politics: "Reducing Government"

 I want to talk about words and what they seem to mean and not mean in American politics.

 Advice to GOP

 When Romney advocated that the Republican party find someone new to steer its political aspiration for the presidential office I am certain he did not mean to support Donald Trump.
 Look at the things he said about the man!

 According to CNN, Mitt "suggested ...that Donald Trump's election could legitimize racism and misogyny, ushering in a change in the moral fabric of American society."

 Um, is that not what has happened, whether it is Donald Trumps fault directly or not.
 Racists of all kinds have found their voice under the watch of President Trump, and we're not just talking about the White people here!